Shashank-77/Minsweeper/README.md

 2)MinesweeperImpl.h
-  This file contains all the functions definitions(Declared in MinesweeperProto.h).This is another header file and is include in the main(MinesweeperGame.c)file.
+  This file contains all the functions definitions(Declared in MinesweeperProto.h).This is another header file and is included in the main(MinesweeperGame.c)file.

 3)MinsweeperGame.c
    This is th main file which contains the main function inside which the game flow has been